dpt/Containers/README.markdown

 Containers
 ==========

-This is a library containing C implementations of binary trees.
+This is a library of associative array data structures implemented as binary trees in C.

-So far we have the following implementations:
+We implement the following types of binary tree:

-- bstree  - a binary search tree
+- 'bstree'   - a binary search tree
-- dstree  - a digital search tree
+- 'dstree'   - a digital search tree
-- trie    - a Fredkin tree
+- 'trie'     - a Fredkin tree
-- critbit - a crit-bit tree
+- 'critbit'  - a crit-bit tree

-Not yet implemented:

-- patricia - a PATRICIA trie
+- 'patricia' - a PATRICIA trie

+Each have their own strengths and (dis)advantages.

 See 'Algorithms' by Sedgewick for details of the algorithms.

-Two additional libraries are provided for comparison with the tree data
+Two additional associative data structures are provided for comparison with the binary tree data structures:
-structures:

 - linkedlist   - a linked list in which elements are kept sorted
 - orderedarray - an ordered array (again, sorted)